Field Research Safety

 Planning

-- To stay organized in the field researchers should use the field safety plan
+- To stay organized in the field, use the Field Safety Plan.

-- To see regulations on traveling with chemicals check DOT materials of trade
+- For regulations on traveling with small quantities of chemicals, see DOT Materials of Trade.

 Training

-- Classes in First Aid can be found through CU learn or CALS OEH.
+- First Aid courses are available through Workday Learning or CALS OEH.

-- Anyone conducting agricultural research in the field and will come in contact with plants sprayed with pesticides within the last thirty days must take Worker protection training
+- Anyone conducting agricultural field research who may contact plants treated with pesticides within the last thirty (30) days must take Worker Protection training.

 University emergency contacts

-- For information on specific emergency situations visit Cornell Emergency management
+- For guidance on specific emergencies, visit Cornell Emergency Management.

 Incident reporting